 Here's how it works in practice:

 Companies using speech analytics report 20-30% cost savings and 10%+ improvements in customer satisfaction scores, according to industry research.
-That's not surprising when you consider the alternative: manually listening to calls one at a time.
+That tracks when you consider the alternative: manually listening to calls one at a time.

 Key features to look for in speech analytics software